Lower back and hip pain, physical therapy: Focus Physiotherapy✓

 Treatment

-• A detailed functional assessment of walking mechanics, leg length, and range of motion in the lumbar spine and hip.
+• Physiotherapy Examination and Assessment: A detailed functional diagnosis of walking mechanics, checking leg length and range of motion in the lumbar spine and hips before therapy begins.
+We precisely identify whether the pain originates from the joints, muscle imbalances, or nerve compression in the lower back.

 FAQ